pact-foundation/pact-ruby/README.md

 [Pact Broker Client](https://github.com/bethesque/pact_broker-client) - Contains rake tasks for publishing pacts to the pact_broker.

 [Shokkenki](https://github.com/brentsnook/shokkenki) - Another Consumer Driven Contract gem written by one of Pact's original authors, Brent Snook.
+Shokkenki allows matchers to be composed using jsonpath expressions and allows auto-generation of mock response values based on regular expressions.

 ## TODO